yaqwsx/presentations/honeywell_2018/pres.md

 - overall behaviour described by a **(relaxed) memory model**

-## Memory-Model-Aware Analysis -- My Approach
+## Memory-Model-Aware Analysis

 - encode the memory model into the program
 - verify it using a verifier without memory model support

     - e.g. DIVINE, a lot of other verifiers
     - program transformation instead of modification of the verifier
     - on the level of LLVM

 . . .